Entanglement entropy of XX spin $1/2$ chain with random partitioning at arbitrary temperature

 \subsection{Real space renormalization group}

-{ } To obtain the approximate ground state of XX spin $1/2$ chain by RSRG method, we go through the following steps\cite{PhysRevB.50.3799}.
-Consider The Hamiltonian of the Eq. (\ref{eq:H}) in which coupling constants $\{J\}$ are distributed randomly.
-First we pick up the most strongest coupling $J_{max}$.
+{ } To obtain the approximate ground state of a XX spin $1/2$ chain by RSRG method, we go through the following steps\cite{PhysRevB.50.3799}.
+Consider the Hamiltonian of Eq. (\ref{eq:H}) in which coupling constants $\{J\}$ are distributed randomly.
+First, we pick up the largest coupling $J_{max}$.
 In the ground state of the system, we put the two spins that are coupled with $J_{max}$ in a \emph{singlet state} $\ket{\text{singlet}} = \frac{1}{\sqrt{2}}[\ket{\uparrow\downarrow} - \ket{\downarrow\uparrow}]$.
 Next, we remove these two spins and couple the two closest spins with an effective coupling $\tilde{J}=\frac{J_L J_R}{J_{max}}$ (see Fig.\ref{rsrg} for a schematic representation).

-By repeating this process, we put each two spins in singlet state and thus the ground state of the system would be the direct product of singlets of spins that can be arbitrary far from each other, which is called random singlet phase.
+By repeating this process, the selected spin pairs are in the singlet state.
+Thus, the ground state of the system is the direct product of singlets with arbitrary bond length (the so-called random singlet phase).
 Since $\tilde{J}$ is smaller than both of $J_L, J_R$, by repeating the RSRG process, we will get smaller and smaller values for $\tilde{J}$.
-So, the probability of $\{J\}$ distributions will be a power-law: $P(J) = \alpha \ J^{\alpha-1} \text{ for } 0 \leq J \leq 1$, where small values of $\alpha$ correspond to the strong disorder regime that RSRG yield to asymptotically correct ground state\cite{}.
+So, the probability of $\{J\}$ distributions will be a power-law: $P(J) = \alpha \ J^{\alpha-1} \text{ for } 0 \leq J \leq 1$.
+The RSRG fixed point is the infinite randomness fixed point and corresponds to $\alpha \to 0$.
+In this regard, small values of $\alpha$ correspond to the strong disorder regime that RSRG yields to an asymptotically correct ground state.

-For a typical highly excited state, a modified version of RSRG is developed, namely the RSRG-X\cite{PhysRevX.4.011052}.
+For a highly excited state, a modified version of the RSRG is developed, namely the RSRG-X\cite{PhysRevX.4.011052}.